Chris Godwin Player Prop Bets for NFL Week 7 | Tampa Bay vs. Chicago 10/24/2021

 Matchup vs. Chicago

-- Godwin has averaged 7.3 receiving yards per game in his three career matchups against the Bears, 65.2 fewer than his over/under for Sunday's game.
+- Godwin is averaging 7.3 receiving yards per game in three career matchups against the Bears, 65.2 fewer than his receiving yards prop bet over/under for Sunday's game (72.5).

 - Godwin, in three matchups, did not have a touchdown catch.

-- The Bears have the NFL's 11th-ranked pass defense this season, giving up 245.7 yards per game through the air.
+- The Bears have the NFL's 11th-ranked pass defense this season, surrendering 245.7 yards per game through the air.

-- With 10 passing TDs conceded this year, the Bears defense is ranked 16th in the NFL.
+- With 10 passing TDs conceded this season, the Bears defense is ranked 16th in the league.

 Recent Performances